Article

 Evaluate the financial feasibility of your idea, a.k.a can you afford or can you raise the money to get it off the ground?
 Do you have enough financial headroom to see you through that danger period between starting up and the arrival of income?
 Consider potential revenue streams and how you’ll approach pricing.
 Calculate projected expenses.
 Figure out what you need to live well, and therefore, how much revenue your business will need to generate in order to support your needs.A good business and financial advisor can help you to determine whether your business idea is financially viable.

 Who are you targeting with your product or service?
 Define who your customer would be and ensure your business idea actually meets their specific needs or preferences.
 You may wish to take it a step further and do some market research, engage with a focus group or use what’s at your disposal (like friends and family, social media followers and community groups on Facebook) to gather insights.
-Knowing if your product or service will sell starts with knowing who you are selling too.
+Knowing if your product or service will sell starts with knowing who you’ll be selling it to.

 Be honest with yourself and consider what resources you have available.
 This includes the time and money you can commit to the project.
 Assess whether you have the skills you need to bring the idea to life or will you need to acquire them through training or hiring.
 Determine how you will leverage your resources to execute your business idea effectively.
 Being realistic about what you can achieve with the resources at your disposal (and ensuring you’ll avoid feeling burnout) is key to the viability of your business long-term.